-(c) Landscaping of parking and vehicle use areas.
+(c) Landscaping of parking and verticle use areas.
 The provisions of this section apply to all new off-street parking or other vehicular use areas.
 Existing landscaping that does not comply with the provisions of this code must be brought into conformity, to the maximum extent possible, when: the vehicular use area is altered or expanded except for restriping of lots/drives, the building square footage is changed, or the structure has been vacant for a period of one year or more and a request for an occupational license to resume business is made.
 Consistent with the provisions of section 10-104, the director may permit administrative deviations where a conflict exists between the application of this division and the requirements for the number of off-street parking spaces or area of off-street loading facilities.

 (1) Vehicular overhang of landscape areas.
 The front of a vehicle may overhang any landscaped area a maximum of two feet, provided the landscaped area is protected by motor vehicle wheel stops or curbing.
 Two feet of such landscaped area or walkway may be part of the required depth of each abutting parking space.
 Walkways must be designed with a minimum of five feet width that is clear of any vehicle overhang.
 (2) Internal landscaping.
-All parking areas must be internally landscaped to provide visual relief and cooling effects and to channelize and define logical areas for pedestrian and vehicular circulation, as follows: a.
+All parking areas must be internally landscaped to provide visual relief and cooling effects and to channelize and define logical areas for pedestrian and vehicular circulation, as follows:

+a.
 Trees must be planted or retained in landscaped areas in parking areas, including landscaped areas reserved for future parking spaces, to provide for canopy coverage when the trees mature.
 At least one canopy tree or a cluster of three sabal palms must be planted or retained for every 250 square feet of required internal planting area, and no parking space may be more than 200 feet from a tree planted in a permeable island, peninsula or median of 18-foot minimum width.
 Canopy requirements must be met with existing indigenous native trees whenever such trees are located within the parking area.

 b.
 Landscaped areas on the parking area perimeter or internal islands must equal or exceed a minimum of ten percent of the total paved surface area.
-Landscaped areas reserved for future parking spaces pursuant to c.
+Landscaped areas reserved for future parking spaces pursuant to section 34-2017(d) may not be included in this calculation.

+c.
 The minimum average dimension of any required internal landscaped area must be ten feet for projects less than ten acres and 18 feet for projects ten acres or larger.

 (d) Buffering adjacent property.
 Buffering and screening applies to all new development.
 Existing landscapes that do not comply with the provisions of this section must be brought into conformity to the maximum extent possible when: the vehicular use area is altered or expanded, except for restriping of lots/drives, the building square footage is increased, or there has been a discontinuance of use for a period of one year or more and a request for an occupational license to resume business is made.
-Buffer Requirements

-Daniel Hoganiellielle.

-Property Line Adjacent Use Type of Buffer Linear Footage

-North N/A D 1064

-South N/A N/A N/A

-East N/A N/A N/A

-West N/A N/A N/A

-RESTORATION AREA T O FUNCTION AS BUFF ERS.
+Buffer Requirements: Linear Footage Property Line N/A N/A N/A N/A N/A RESTORATION AREA TO FUNCTION AS BUFFERS.
 NO ADDITIONAL BUFFERING REQUIRED.